Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 distribution for number of tropes is unimodal with a peak at around 4 and skewed slightly to the left.
 There is 1 outlier at the maximum value of our distribution (8 tropes).
-The center of the distribution is at aroun 4 tropes, and the IQR of 2 indicates that there is not a great amount of variability in the number of tropes for college fight songs.
+The center of the distribution is at around 4 tropes, and the IQR of 2 indicates that there is not a large amount of variability in the number of tropes for college fight songs.

 Now, let’s return to our research question by seeing whether the amount